ttrreevvoorr/gibson/README.md

 # gibson
 An unintrusive bot that adds missing functionality to your Discord server.

+Any alterations or restributions of this project MUST follow the license and be provided not only for free, but with open source.
+If you can not adhere to the license, write your own bot.

 This was originally written and created in August 2021.
 It has been 1 year since inception so I am making the source public.